The New Version of Resource Description and Access (RDA): GPO’s Preparations and Impacts on the FDLP Community

 June-December 2020

-GPO catalogers attended a series of webinars produced by the American Library Association, RDA Lab Series.
+MCS catalogers attended a series of webinars produced by the American Library Association, RDA Lab Series

 February-March 2020

-A cohort of GPO staff members attended the updated New Concepts series of webinars produced by the American Library Association (ALA).
+A cohort of MCS staff members attended the updated New Concepts series of webinars produced by the American Library Association (ALA).

 February 2020

-The project team’s complete annotated list of available RDA and LRM training resources was distributed to all GPO catalogers, for independent study.
+The RDA/3R Project team’s complete annotated list of available RDA and LRM training resources was distributed to all MCS catalogers, for independent study.

 January 2020

-A cohort of GPO staff members attended the RDA Toolkit Pre-Conference Workshop at the ALA Midwinter Meeting.
+A cohort of MCS staff members attended the RDA Toolkit Pre-Conference Workshop at the ALA Midwinter Meeting.

 December 2019

-A cohort of GPO staff members completed the Library Juice Academy online course: LRM: A New Foundation for RDA & the RDA Toolkit.
+A cohort of MCS staff members completed the Library Juice Academy online course: LRM: A New Foundation for RDA & the RDA Toolkit

 September-December 2019

-RDA/3R Project team members updated GPO’s list of available RDA and LRM training resources (see the “Training Resources” section above).
+RDA/3R Project team members updated GPO’s list of available RDA and LRM training resources.
 Team members assessed the resources to determine which would be most beneficial to GPO catalogers.

 July-August 2019